ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 ## Cell Magics
 ---

-Cell magics start with "%%" and effect the contents of an entire cell.
+Cell magics start with `%%` and effect the contents of an entire cell.

-### %%javascript or %%js
+### `%%javascript or %%js`
-Runs a code cell of javascript code.
+Runs a JavaScript code cell.

-Note: leave a blank line above the magic command at the top of the code cell.
+*Note:* leave a blank line above the magic command in the beginning of the code cell.

-### %%capture
+### `%%capture`
 Runs the cell but captures all output.
-We typically use this to suppress the display of a matplotlib plot we do not wish to show.
+We typically use this to suppress the display of a `matplotlib plot` we do not wish to show.